Jack Bray (footballer, born 2007)

 Jack Owen Bray (born 23 February 2007) is an English professional footballer who plays as a forward for club West Bromwich Albion.

 Club career

 Harrogate Town

-On 8 October 2024, Bray made his professional debut for Harrogate Town in the EFL Trophy in a 1–0 defeat to Crewe Alexandra.
-He made his first league appearance on 26 December 2024, in a 2–1 defeat to Grimsby Town.
+Bray joined Harrogate Town at the age of 16.
+He made his professional debut for the club on 8 October 2024, in a 1–0 defeat to Crewe Alexandra in the EFL Trophy.
+He made his first league appearance on 26 December 2024, in a 2–1 defeat to Grimsby Town in League Two.
 On 7 May 2025, Harrogate said they had offered Bray a professional contract.

 West Bromwich Albion

-On 2 July 2025, Bray joined West Bromwich Albion on a three-year contract until 2028.
+On 2 July 2025, Bray joined Championship side West Bromwich Albion on a three-year contract until 2028.